gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 .. index:: -gnatel  (gnat)

 :switch:`-gnatel`
-  Turn on info messages on generated Elaborate[_All] pragmas
+  Turn on informational messages on generated Elaborate[_All] pragmas

   This switch is only applicable to the pre-20.x legacy elaboration models.
   The post-20.x elaboration model no longer relies on implicitly generated